-51 Prospects for a Possible Double Application to the Representative List of Intangible Cultural Heritage of 52 Humanity - UNESCO
+II.
+Prospects for a Possible Double Application to the Representative List of Intangible Cultural Heritage of Humanity - UNESCO

-The will expressed through the desire of the Kola San Jon group from Cova da Moura, on carrying out a double 53 candidacy, between Portugal and Cape Verde, on the Colá Festivities to the UNESCO diploma on Intangible 54 Cultural Heritage of Humanity is real, legitimate and, somewhat, unusual.
-As one knows, candidacies of this 55 profile have already taken place between contiguous countries.
-In pairs, according to the examples of Senegal and 56 Gambia, about the Mandingo initiation ritual Kankurang (2005); and in a trio, between Benin, Nigeria and Togo 57 regarding Gelede's oral heritage (2001), amongst other cases considering the African continent.
-In South America 58 one can mention the case of Argentina and Uruguay regarding Tango in 2009.
-As one can see, at first glance, 59 these examples seem to be quite different from the Cape Verdean and Portuguese eventual double candidacy.
-In 60 this case, one needs to deal with a historical relationship between metropolis and colony prior to 1975.
-61 In this paper, I approach the safeguarding process of Kola San Jon de Cova da Moura, as a performative 62 practice registered in the National Inventory of ICH (NI/ICH) in Portugal and published in the Official Bulletin
+The will expressed through the desire of the Kola San Jon group from Cova da Moura, on carrying out a double candidacy, between Portugal and Cape Verde, on the Colá Festivities to the UNESCO diploma on Intangible Cultural Heritage of Humanity is real, legitimate and, somewhat, unusual.
+As one knows, candidacies of this profile have already taken place between contiguous countries.
+In pairs, according to the examples of Senegal and Gambia, about the Mandingo initiation ritual Kankurang (2005); and in a trio, between Benin, Nigeria and Togo regarding Gelede's oral heritage (2001), amongst other cases considering the African continent.
+In South America one can mention the case of Argentina and Uruguay regarding Tango in 2009.
+As one can see, at first glance, these examples seem to be quite different from the Cape Verdean and Portuguese eventual double candidacy.
+In this case, one needs to deal with a historical relationship between metropolis and colony prior to 1975.

-63 practice registered in the National Inventory of ICH (NI/ICH) in Portugal and published in the Official Bulletin (OB) on October 13 th , 2013.
+In this paper, I approach the safeguarding process of Kola San Jon de Cova da Moura, as a performative practice registered in the National Inventory of ICH (NI/ICH) in Portugal and published in the Official Bulletin (OB) on October 13th, 2013.
 The main argument supports a fact, that has been evidenced by different social and individual actors, related to the moment the festivities were registered in the ICH inventory.
 Among several good reasons hold by the residents and members of the group, within the scope of the association, as well as by anthropologist (Júlia Carolino) and ethnomusicologist (Ana Miguel), who worked with ACMJ during the safeguarding process, there is one that stands out: the one that guarantees the qualification of the neighbourhood; prevent the threats of demolition; and stand against the different types of segregation suffered by the residents.

 That said, this study aims at the trajectories of social struggles and cultural resistance carried out by African immigrants and descendants.
 The subjects of study are the residents of the Cova da Moura neighbourhood.
-They have been collectively represented by ACMJ, since the mid-1980s, in the Municipality da Amadora trajectory, in which the strategies and their programs comprise the ethical, moral, and epistemological aspects considered during knowledge production processes by and for the communities.
+They have been collectively represented by ACMJ, since the mid-1980s, in the Municipality da Amadora - Lisbon metropolitan area, Portugal.
+In this context, we aim at a diversified and comprehensive transnational trajectory, in which the strategies and their programs comprise the ethical, moral, and epistemological aspects considered during knowledge production processes by and for the communities.
 Therefore, we refer to the fundamental role played by immigrant individuals and social actors in various instances.
-A practice characterized by the multiplicity of features that cover a network of African communities 1 Between the 1980s and 2000s, with PALOP's residing, mostly in precarious self-built neighbourhoods, resulting from the occupation of idle land on
+A practice characterized by the multiplicity of features that cover a network of African communities1 residing, mostly in precarious self-built neighbourhoods, resulting from the occupation of idle land on the banks of large metropolises, or, in other cases, abandoned buildings in degraded urban areas.